RL-JIT/Data_Training/10 R Studio Data Analysis/hotel_booking_instructions.md

 <details>
 <summary><b> 2.
 Loading the Data</b></summary>
 1. **Upload the Dataset:**
-   - In Posit Cloud, go to the "Files" pane and click on "Upload."
+   - In Posit Cloud, go to the "Files" pane and click on "Upload."  <br>
    - Upload the `hotel_bookings.csv` file.

 2. **Load the Dataset:**